How much is the dividend tax free allowance?

 How do I pay dividend tax?

 Unlike a salary, dividends are not taxed at source.
-If you earn over the dividend allowance of £2,000, but less than £10,000 in the current tax year, you must contact HMRC.
+If you earn under the dividend allowance of £500, you do not need to do anything.
+If you earn above this, but below £10,000 in the current tax year, you must contact HMRC.
 HMRC will give you the option of either adjusting your tax code to pay your dividend tax liability or completing a self-assessment tax return.

 If you earn over £10,000 of dividend income in the current tax year, your only option for paying your dividend tax bill is by completing a self-assessment tax return.